Which of the following are the four stages of mitosis? | Channels for Pearson+

 1

-Understand that mitosis is the process of cell division that results in two genetically identical daughter cells from a single parent cell.
+Understand that mitosis is the process of cell division that results in two daughter cells with identical genetic material.

 Recognize that mitosis consists of four main stages: Prophase, Metaphase, Anaphase, and Telophase.

-Note that Interphase is not a part of mitosis itself; it is the phase where the cell prepares for division by replicating its DNA and organelles.
+Note that Interphase is not a part of mitosis; it is the phase where the cell prepares for division by replicating its DNA.

-Cytokinesis is the process that follows mitosis, where the cytoplasm of the cell divides, creating two separate cells.
+Cytokinesis is the process that follows mitosis, where the cytoplasm of the cell divides, but it is not considered one of the stages of mitosis itself.

-Identify the correct sequence of the four stages of mitosis: Prophase, Metaphase, Anaphase, and Telophase, which matches the first option provided.
+Identify the correct sequence of mitosis stages: Prophase, Metaphase, Anaphase, and Telophase, which matches the second option provided in the problem.

 Watch next